Oh, the places they will go: Oxford Hills seniors ‘drive in’ to graduation

 “You are role models to your siblings.
 You have become stronger young men and women.
 I am so proud to be your principal.
 The class of 2020 will make a difference.
 It will do great things.
 Plans will change along your journey, but what will not change is the impact you have had on everyone you have come in contact with during your time at OHCHS, especially me.”

+“It’s not a romantic kind of love, although that’s good too,” she said.
+“We need generous love, to see our fellow human beings and treat them with compassion and empathy.
+Regardless of who they are … every human being we encounter is someone who needs love … that is the thread that ties us all together.
+Everyone one yearns to feel love, the warmth of an embrace, the comfort of feeling like you belong, that you matter, that you are seen.

+“Stand up against racism, sexism, hatred and bigotry.
+Big changes changes start in the seemingly insignificant moments of our daily lives.
+Love is contagious.
+So is hate.
+Words are powerful.
+Please choose them wisely.
+You don’t have to have everything all figured out.
+Sometimes it will suck.
+But at the end of the day if you do it with love, you will be someone’s hero.”

-Salutatorian Marissa Paine spoke about when the Class of 2020’s school careers began in kindergarten.
+Salutatorian Marissa Paine spoke about when the Class of 2020’s educations began in kindergarten.

 “That is where I discovered Dr. Suess’s ‘Oh, the Places you will Go.’
 This book seems especially poignant, as we have spent the last third of our senior year in quarantine,” Paine said in her video speech.
 “One line stood out for me: ‘I’m afraid that some times you’ll play lonely games too.
 Games you can’t win ’cause you’ll play against you.’